-Writing these bits select the number of data bits in a frame.
+These bits select the number of data bits in a frame.
 The receiver and transmitter use the same setting.
-For 9BIT character size, the order of which byte to read or write first, low or high byte of RXDATA or TXDATA, is selectable.
+For 9BIT character size, the order of which byte to read or write first, low or high byte of RXDATA or TXDATA, can be configured.